The Top Ten Common Questions About Pressure Washing

-To really understand how a pressure washer works, you need to know about the machine’s different parts.
+To understand how a pressure washer works, you need to know about the machine’s different parts.
 Simply put, a pressure washer is a water pump connected to and powered by an electric motor.
 First, you feed water into the machine via your tap, and the pump accelerates the water, expelling it at high pressures and high speeds.
 Think about it like a very sophisticated water gun!

-- Water inlet – The water inlet is a hose that connects the pressure washing machine the water supply (usually an exterior tap on your home).
+- Water inlet – The water inlet is a hose that connects the pressure washing machine to the water supply (usually an exterior tap on your home).
 The inlet includes a filter to prevent the device from becoming clogged with grit and debris.
 Not only can debris damage your washer, but it can also come shooting out of the nozzle, damaging your property.

 - Electric motor or gas engine – In most cases, domestic pressure washers use mains power.
 However, larger commercial pressure washing machines are powered by petrol engines, similar to those found in lawnmowers.
-Many professional pressure washing companies have both types of machines in their arsenal.
+Many professional pressure-washing companies have both types of machines in their arsenal.

 - Water pump – The water pump is the most important component in any pressure washing machine.
-The engine pulls the pump mechanism in one direction after its sucked in from the tap, and the water sprays out at a rate of between 4 to 8 litres per minute.
+The engine pulls the pump mechanism in one direction after it’s sucked in from the tap, and the water sprays out at a rate of between 4 to 8 litres per minute.

 - High-pressure hose – This hose connects the washer to the cleaning attachment or nozzle.
 You can’t use any old tubing for this function – high-pressure tubing is reinforced with metal mesh and has a safety margin of 300%.
-This means that if the pressure washer is 2000 psi, the high-pressure hose should be a 6000 psi rating.
+This means that if the pressure washer is 2000 psi, the high-pressure hose should have a 6000 psi rating.

 - Cleaning attachments – Some pressure washing machines come with additional cleaning attachments, such as rotating brushes, spinning wands, and other scrubbing tools.